Animal Behaviorist Gets Mad At Her Senior Neighbors For Locking Up Her Dog In Their Home

 She doesn't want to lock up the dog.

-The OP is just looking for people who'll agree with her.
+The OP is just looking for people who will agree with her.

 Environmental factors significantly influence a dog's behavior.
 A comprehensive study found that dogs in stimulating environments were less likely to engage in escape behaviors.
 The research indicates the importance of providing mental and physical activities.